issa-garcia/neuromatch-example/journal.md

-TMS HARDI
+TMS HARDI in SUD

-By: Victor Issa-Garcia
+By: Victor Issa-Garcia, WJohn

 Introduction: HARDI is great for predicting TMS response[1.
 Author, 2.
 Author]